Set up continuous deployment with Chocolatey

 PowerShell DSC is a PowerShell tool that allows you to declare the configuration that you want for a machine.
 For example, if you want Chocolatey installed, IIS installed, port 80 opened, and version 1.0.0 of your website installed, the DSC Local Configuration Manager (LCM) implements that configuration.
 A DSC pull server holds a repository of configurations for your machines.
 The LCM on each machine checks in periodically to see if its configuration matches the stored configuration.
 It can either report status or attempt to bring the machine back into alignment with the stored configuration.
 You can edit the stored configuration on the pull server to cause a machine or set of machines to come into alignment with the changed configuration.

-Resource Manager templates provide a declarative way of generating your infrastructure, for example, networks, subnets, network security and routing, load balancers, NICs, VMs, and so on.
-Here's an article that compares the Resource Manager deployment model (declarative) with the Azure Service Management (ASM or classic) deployment model (imperative).
+For a comparison of the Resource Manager deployment model (declarative) with the Azure classic deployment model (imperative), see Azure Resource Manager vs. classic deployment.
 This article includes a discussion of the core resource providers: compute, storage, and network.

 Quick trip around the diagram